KlaraGajaszek/CodersCard/content/about-me/index-1.md

   ## I am crazy about frontend visualization and new technologies

-  ### :eyes: Below find some interesting facts about me:
+  ### Below find some interesting facts about me:

-  * :pencil2: Currently I work as a Frontend dev in CDQ
+  * 💻 Currently I work as a Frontend dev in CDQ

-  * :statue_of_liberty: After work I share my knowledge as a mentor in Coder Camp
+  * 👀 After work I share my knowledge as a mentor in Coder Camp

-  * :school: I study Computer Science and I graduated Automation and Robotics
+  * 💧  I study Computer Science and I graduated Automation and Robotics

-  * :construction_worker: I am interested in new web technologies
+  * ⚡ I am interested in new web technologies

-  * :eyeglasses: My goal is to write the best code (clean and clear) and be the fullstack web developer
+  * 🍃 My goal is to write the best code (clean and clear) and be the fullstack web developer

+  * 🐾 I like board games and spent time with friends dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd

   <!--EndFragment-->